elizeuangelo/fvtt-scrolling-texts/condition-mappings/README.md

 ## Interface

-The map inferface is a record where the condition name matches an array containing:
+The map inferface is a record where the condition name (in lowercase) matches an array containing:

 ```
 [